Multicalibration for Modeling Censored Survival Data with Universal Adaptability: Application to cardiovascular disease risk prediction

 We report the prediction error for each method in Figure~\ref{fig:MESA_CRIC_cal_kidInd}.
-It shows that naive estimation using source data alone leads to substantial prediction errors due to the large difference in covariate distributions between the source \textsc{cric} and target \textsc{mesa} cohorts.
-In contrast, methods that are post-processed to be multicalibrated consistently demonstrate lower prediction errors compared to their uncalibrated counterparts and outperform the \textsc{ipsw} approach.
+The results indicate that naive estimation using source data alone leads to substantial prediction errors, likely due to significant differences in covariate distributions between the source (\textsc{cric}) and target (\textsc{mesa}) cohorts.
+In contrast, methods incorporating multicalibration consistently demonstrate lower prediction errors than their uncalibrated counterparts and outperform the \textsc{ipsw} approach.

+As a sensitivity analysis, we also perform the analysis treating none-\textsc{cvd} death as competing risk by estimating the cumulative incidence using the Aalen-Johansen estimatior \citep{AalenJohansen1978} and observe almost the same results on relative biases in estimating the survival probabilities (see Figure \ref{fig:Competing-real}).

-Given the low incidence of \textsc{cvd} in both cohorts, the C-index in general is not very high.
-However, the C-index across various subpopulations as shown in Figure~\ref{fig:Cindex_MESA_CIRC} clearly indicates that the multicalibrated methods result in higher or similar C-index that the methods with no calibration.
+Given the low incidence of \textsc{cvd} in both cohorts, the \textsc{C-index} is generally modest.
+However, as shown in Figure~\ref{fig:Cindex_MESA_CIRC}, the \textsc{C-index} across various subpopulations indicates that multicalibrated methods achieve higher or comparable \textsc{C-index} values than uncalibrated methods.